FAQ: APS Indigenous graduate program

 We understand that various circumstances may have prevented you from performing your best on previous occasions, so we welcome repeat applications.
-As long as your degree has been completed in the last five years, you are still eligible for the Program.
+As long as your degree was completed between March 2010 and January 2015, you are still eligible to apply for the Program.

 What does the APS Indigenous Graduate Program look for in its graduates?

-We strongly recommend that you familiarise yourself with the ILS (link below) to assist you in addressing the selection criteria.
-Keeping in mind, that your answers are the first opportunity you have to provide evidence of your current skills and experiences against the expected capabilities.
+Keeping in mind, that your application is the first opportunity you have to provide evidence of your current skills and experiences against the expected capabilities.

 How many positions are available?

-The APSC (the Commission) coordinates this recruitment campaign on behalf of a number of APS departments and agencies; therefore the number of participating agencies and positions available can vary from year to year according to individual agency workforce requirements.
+The Australian Public Service Commission (the Commission) coordinates this recruitment campaign on behalf of a number of APS departments and agencies; therefore the number of participating agencies and positions available can vary according to individual agency workforce requirements.